loyada/typedpy/docs/fields.rst

 Using a Structure as a Field
 ----------------------------
-Any Structure type can also be used in a field.
+Any Structure type can also be used as a field.

 .. code-block:: python